IlkkaNolvi/habit-tracker/README.md

 - Streak calculation works correctly by checking consecutive days backward.
 - localStorage persists the state.
 - Data export and import work with JSON files.
-- Selecting future days is prevented both in the user interface and in the logic.

 ## Usability and Accessibility
 Assessment: The user interface is responsive (using the viewport meta-tag and inline styles to support this).
 I have paid attention to accessibility: